Scalingo/go-utils/mongo/pagination/README.md

 This package also provide a pagination by cursor, could be useful in the case of frequently updated data.

-It follows the mongoDB pagination using range queries, explained on [their documentation](https://docs.mongodb.com/manual/reference/method/cursor.skip/#using-range-queries).
+It follows the MongoDB pagination using range queries, explained on [their documentation](https://docs.mongodb.com/manual/reference/method/cursor.skip/#using-range-queries).

 This pagination takes a bson object as cursor.
-This bson determines the field and the comparaison of mongo document in accordance with the order.
+This bson determines the field and the comparison of MongoDB document in accordance with the order.

 For example, in case of ordered query: to get the next page we must give a comparison greater than the last returned value.
 So the bson should look like this: